-In general, PET filament is an easy material to use for 3D printing.
-Its temperature range for the PET filament extruder is quite wide at 160°C to 210°C, and you won’t have any problem with it.
+In general, PET printer filament is an easy material to use for 3D printing.
+Its temperature range for the PET extruder is quite wide at 160°C to 210°C, and you won’t have any problem with it.

 However, you have to remember to store the material in a container that is sealed.
 Place it in an area that is dry so that it won’t be able to absorb water from the air around it.

 When using this material for 3D printing, you may find that it takes some tweaking before you get the right setting.
 If you are a beginner in 3D printing, it is best that you try other filaments first before experimenting with the PET filament so you can get a feel of the different settings.
-But if you think you are ready to play with PET filaments, then go ahead and try it out.
+But if you think you are ready to play with PET plastics, then go ahead and try it out.